Shopify/flow-code-examples/README.md

 # Flow Code Examples

-This is the home of all the public examples for how to use Flow's Run code action.
+This is the home of all the public examples for how to use [Shopify Flow](https://www.shopify.com/flow)'s [Run Code action](https://help.shopify.com/en/manual/shopify-flow/reference/actions/run-code).
 Feel free to look around!
 Do not edit these files directly.

 ## About the examples